rokasbaltrusaitisads-spec/birch-remake/README.md

 Copy `.env.example` to `.env` and populate the variables.

+### GitHub Codespaces

+Open the repository in [GitHub Codespaces](https://github.com/features/codespaces) to get a ready-to-run workspace.
+The provided devcontainer image installs Node.js, pnpm, and Docker tooling automatically.
+On the first start it runs `pnpm install` and boots the static preview server, forwarding it on port **4173**.
+Codespaces will open the preview in a browser tab so you can explore the mocked Birch experience immediately.
+Logs for the background preview process live at `.devcontainer/.preview.log`.

+The same port mappings also expose the full-stack services (Next.js on 3000, NestJS on 3333) when you launch them manually.

 ### Zero-Install UI Preview

 If you simply want to click through the Birch experience without installing Node, Docker, or pnpm,